mlinds/thesis/document/workplan/workplan.md

 # Proposed Methodology

-To extract the nearshore bathymetry
+To extract the nearshore bathymetry:

 ## Find areas for global analysis:
-### select from VO hotspots where mangrove area >10% and population >20
-### dissolve polygons to merge any touching polygons
-### buffer features if needed?
-### resulting features are the study areas

 ## Refine Signal/noise classification algorithm

-##

 ## Downloading and processing data:

-### Get GEBCO and icesat for each study area
+- Get GEBCO and icesat for each study area
-### extract ICESAT ground tracks lines
+- extract ICESAT ground tracks lines
-### throw out any lines that don't intersect the OSM Coastline
+- throw out any lines that don't intersect the OSM Coastline
-### determine which transect direction is offshore (based on deepest GEBCO depth?)
+- determine which transect direction is offshore (based on deepest GEBCO depth?)
-### Go from offshore side to the OSM coastline intersection and resample the GEBCO depth to desired horizontal resolution
+- Go from offshore side to the OSM coastline intersection and resample the GEBCO depth to desired horizontal resolution
-### calculate along-track distance
+- calculate along-track distance
-Find distance in meters by reprojecting to local UTM, starting from offshore side of transect
+- Find distance in meters by reprojecting to local UTM, starting from offshore side of transect

 ## Classify lidar photon returns for each quality transect

-### Interpolate GEBCO data along the transect (contour raster, build 30m TIN off the contours?)
+-  Interpolate GEBCO data along the transect (contour raster, build 30m TIN off the contours?)
-### Extract bathymetry using correction algorithm
+-  Extract bathymetry using correction algorithm
-### Extract canopy height from canopy height data
+-  Extract canopy height from canopy height data

 ## assess seafloor bathymetry
   - Bayesian updating of interpolated GEBCO data

-## Analysis
+## Analysis and statistical evaluation

+- Find areas where the technique is applicable
+- study the resulting transects

 ## Proposed Method Flowchart

 ![image](../figures/approach.png){width="\\textwidth"}

 # Practicalities

-## Scheduling
+## Planned Schedule

 The planned schedule is shown below.

 ![Schedule](../figures/thesis-schedule.png)

-## Planned final Thesis outline
+## Planned final document outline